Vipro-Projects-Corp/Zen-OS/README.md

 1. Press the Zen Logo to open the start menu.
 2. Open GPARTED, and type the password found above in [Credentials].(https://github.com/Vipro-Projects-Corp/Zen-OS/edit/main/README.md#credentials-to-log-in-sudo)
 3. Find the "rootfs" partition, right click it, and select "Resize/Move".
 4. Resize it all the way to the full size of your disk.
+(In future versions, there might be no need to do this, as startup scripts may handle it.)